ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

   an unnecessary storage container named "vhds" is automatically created.
 * When you create an IP address with the ``azure_rm_publicipaddress`` module, you must set the  ``sku`` parameter to ``standard``.
-  Otherwise, the IP address cannot be used in Availability Zones.
+  Otherwise, the IP address cannot be used in an availability zone.

 Dynamic Inventory Script